|

 - tactics & strategies for effective advocacy

 Wrightslaw programs are designed to meet the needs of parents, educators, health care providers, advocates and attorneys who represent children with disabilities regarding special education.
-The program is neither State nor disability specific.
+The program is neither State nor disability specific and will not be recorded.

 Agenda